Transaction Signing (Three-Factor Authentication)

-The ability to use 3 factor authentication is becoming even more critical when performing high risk tasks.
+The ability to use Three-Factor Authentication is becoming even more critical when performing high risk tasks.
 When “something you know” and “something you have” simply isn’t enough, Authlogics allows for “something you are doing”.
 Some vendors think that using two lots of “something you know” with a “something you have” provides three factors of authentication, however it is still only two.

-The Authlogics 3 FA Transaction Signing solution is different.
+The Authlogics Three-Factor Authentication Transaction Signing solution is different.
 It is built directly into our Authlogics Authenticator app enabling “something you are doing” any time you need it with the award-winning PINgrid and PINpass technologies – and is included in our single-user licence cost to all customers with no custom hardware or expensive roll-out costs.